Bake Play Smile

 Note: Scroll to the recipe card at the bottom for the ingredients quantities and full detailed method.

 • Strawberries - either fresh or frozen, and halved.
-Ensure they're well drained to avoid a watery filling.
+Ensure they're well-drained to avoid a watery filling.
+Using fresh strawberries in strawberry season will give you the ultimate sweetness!

-• Rolled oats - gives that classic crunchy crumble texture (use gluten-free oats if needed).
+• Rolled oats - give that classic crunchy crumble texture (use gluten-free oats if needed).

 Variations

-• Strawberry & Rhubarb Crumble - add chopped rhubarb for a tangy twist.
+• Strawberry & rhubarb: add chopped rhubarb for a tangy twist

 How To Make Strawberry Crumble